Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 ours does.
 And of course, this is the *cold* we're dealing with."

 "How are we coming on the evacuation portals to the new camp on Cimbrean?" asked Great Father Daar.
-"I want that to remain top priority---'till our healthy breeding population is safe, we're still facing extinction."
+"I want that to remain top priority-'till our healthy breeding population is safe, we're still facing extinction."

 "We're almost finished with all five of the new jump portals and power supplies.